-Fieldwork education is a crucial part of the preparation of the occupational therapy assistant.
-Fieldwork (FW) I and II experiences are integrated into the KVCC OTA curriculum design and reflect the sequence and scope of the curriculum to strengthen the ties between didactic and FW education.
-Fieldwork experiences provide students with opportunities to carry out professional communication and skills/actions with supervision from a qualified professional.
-Supervisors provide technical and professional behaviors role modeling.
-(Adapted from ACOTE, 2006 Standards)
+Fieldwork education is a crucial part of the preparation of the occupational therapy assistant and is integrated as a component of the KVCC OTA curriculum design.
+The experiences provide students with the opportunities to carry out professional responsibilities under supervision and for role modeling.
+(Adapted from ACOTE, 2013 Standards)

 Level I Fieldwork

-Level I Fieldwork “The goal of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop understanding of the needs of clients”.
-(ACOTE, 2006 Standards)
+“The goal of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop understanding of the needs of clients”.
+(ACOTE, 2013 Standards)

 Level II Fieldwork

-Fieldwork II consists of two eight-week fieldwork experiences during the spring semester of the second year (a total of 16 weeks F/T).
-During Level II fieldwork, students will participate as entry-level OTAs with duties and skills commensurate with service competency.
+During Level II Fieldwork students will participate as entry-level OTAs with duties and skills commensurate with service competency.
 The Level II Fieldwork experiences are in two different settings.
 It is not customary to have a Level I and Level II experience at the same site.
 Students may participate in one (1) non-traditional experience.

-All OTA students must complete Level II Fieldwork within 18 months following completion of academic preparation.
+All OTA students must complete Level II Fieldwork following completion of academic preparation.
 Fieldwork Level II is only offered spring semester.

-The fieldwork component(s) of the Occupational Therapy Assistant program are to be undertaken only by those students who: a) have successfully completed all prerequisite course work; b) who are current with immunizations; c.) who are currently CPR certified; d.) who have completed State of Maine (DOE) fingerprinting and independent background check with success and e.) who have demonstrated adequate performance in all of the Essential Performance Skills (EPS) including: academic, professionalism, self-awareness, and an ability to work with others (as noted in essential performance skills and through the rubric standards).
+The fieldwork component(s) of the Occupational Therapy Assistant program are to be undertaken only by those students who: a.) have successfully completed all academic prerequisite course work; b.) who are current with immunizations; c.) who are currently CPR certified; d.) who have completed State of Maine (DOE) fingerprinting and independent background check with success and e.) who have demonstrated adequate performance in all of the Essential Performance Skills (EPS) including: academic, professionalism, self-awareness, and an ability to work with others (as noted in Essential Performance Skills and through the rubric standards).

-Immunization tracking and CPR deadlines are student responsibilities.
-It is recommended that all immunizations and CPR certification be completed prior to the start of the first semester.
-All immunizations and CPR certification are required to be complete by the end of the first academic semester.
+Immunization, background check and fingerprinting tracking and CPR deadlines are student responsibilities.
+It is recommended that all checks, immunizations and CPR certification be completed prior to the start of the first semester.
+All checks, immunizations and CPR certification by the end of the first academic semester.

-OTA Faculty have the right and responsibility to assess academic and professional fieldwork readiness for and with each student.
+*OTA Faculty holds the right and responsibility to assess and determine all realms of FW readiness, academic professional including EPS, for each student.
 This is a collaborative effort between each student and faculty based on essential skills of an OTA student at KVCC.
-The process is outlined in the OTA student handbook.
+The process is outlined in this OTA student handbook.

 Fieldwork education centers throughout New England are used by the OTA program.
 Students may have to commute a distance to a fieldwork site or assume a temporary residence.
 Students are responsible for accessing and/or providing their own travel and living expenses.
 In some cases, housing and/or meals are provided at no charge or at a discount by the fieldwork site.
 While not a requirement, students are strongly advised to have a car available.

-It is important to note that a Felony Conviction may make a student ineligible to complete Level I and or Level II fieldwork.
+It is important to note that a Felony Conviction may make a student ineligible to complete Level I and or Level II FW.